youtube/cobalt/cobalt/doc/voice_search.md

 This is no longer necessary, web apps should now rely on `MediaDevices.enumerateDevices()` to determine whether voice support is enabled or not.

+### Speech Recognition API is deprecated in Starboard 13 ###

+Web applications are expected to use the MediaRecorder API.
+This in turn relies on the SbMicrophone API as detailed above.